Simulating Noisy Variational Quantum Algorithms: A Polynomial Approach: Preparation of data

-By assumption, the Hamiltonian $H$ is a linear combination of Pauli words, and there are $\mathrm{Poly}(n)$ size of Pauli words in $H$ with non-zero coefficients.
+By assumption, the observable $O$ is a linear combination of Pauli words, and there are $\mathrm{Poly}(n)$ size of Pauli words in $O$ with non-zero coefficients.

-We store $H$ in a trie data structure.
-Each node in the trie is assigned a Pauli operator.
-The leaf nodes of the trie correspond to a unique Pauli word and store the corresponding coefficient value of $H$.
-As an illustration, consider the Hamiltonian $H=1 X_0+1 Z_1+0.5 X_0X_1$ in QAOA, which can be represented by the trie depicted as Fig.~\ref{fig:trie}.
+We store $O$ in a tree data structure.
+Each node in the tree is assigned a Pauli operator.
+The leaf nodes of the tree correspond to a unique Pauli word and store the corresponding coefficient value of $O$.
+As an illustration, consider the observable $O=1 X_0+1 Z_1+0.5 X_0X_1$, which can be represented by the tree depicted as Fig.~\ref{fig:trie}.

-As a result, we can determine $\Tr{H s_L}$ utilizing the trie data structure with time complexity of $\order{n}$.
+As a result, we can determine $\Tr{O s_L}$ utilizing the tree data structure with time complexity of $\order{n}$ and store the tree with space complexity of $\mathrm{Poly}(n)$.